eigenhombre/hbook/README.md

-After looking through the ancient manuals from CERN, and finding no evidence of a trademark or similar encumbrance, I borrowed the name `hbook` from the original CERN library because this library overlaps substantially in terms of functionality; but the original HBOOK library is old enough that any other correspondence or conflict is unlikely, and no actual code from the original library is used in this one.
+After looking through the ancient manuals from CERN, and finding no evidence of a trademark or similar encumbrance, I borrowed the name `hbook` from the original CERN library because this library overlaps substantially in terms of functionality (and for nostalgia's sake);
+but the original HBOOK library is old enough that any other correspondence or conflict is unlikely, and no actual code from the original library is used in this one.

 # License